 Aversion Therapy

-This method helps reduce undesirable behaviors by linking them with negative experiences.
-Commonly used in addiction treatment.
+Helps reduce undesirable behaviors by linking them to negative experiences, commonly used in addiction treatment.

 Techniques: